dpptinh/junior-genai-technical-assessment/ListA/A08/report_A08.md

     - Complex problem-solving that can be broken down and tackled by different autonomous agents (e.g., enterprise workflows like hiring, customer support involving multiple backends).
     - Building simulated environments or agent-based models requiring inter-agent dialogue and coordination.
     - Interoperability between agents built on different platforms is a key requirement.
-- **Choose General LLM Tool Calling (e.g., OpenAI Functions) when:**
-    - An LLM needs to access real-time information (e.g., weather, news) via an API *your application integrates, executes, and secures*.
-    - An LLM needs to perform actions via external APIs (e.g., booking, ordering) where *your application handles the API call logic and security*.
-    - Integrating LLMs with existing enterprise systems or databases for data retrieval or updates in a more direct, LLM-centric way, with *your application controlling the tool execution*.
-    - Simplicity for a single LLM-to-tool interaction is key, and you want full control over the tool's implementation and execution within your app.
 - **Choose OpenTools API when:**
     - You want to quickly enable an LLM to use a variety of pre-existing, general-purpose tools (like web search via `exa`) without implementing an MCP client or individual tool integrations yourself.
     - You need to easily switch between different LLM providers while using the same set of external tools from the OpenTools registry.